What are the Disadvantages of a Lifetime Income Annuity

 Balancing Guarantees and Flexibility

-The disadvantages of a lifetime income annuity do not mean it should be avoided altogether.
-Instead, they highlight the importance of balance.
+The disadvantages of a lifetime income annuity do not mean it should automatically be avoided.
+Instead, they highlight the importance of balance and proportion.
+Many retirees use guaranteed income to cover essential expenses while keeping additional assets liquid for growth, emergencies, and legacy planning.

 The key is understanding the disadvantages before committing—not after income begins.